 - □ Check and tighten wheel lug nuts regularly to make sure they did not loosen during travel.
 Wheel lug nuts must be applied and maintained at the proper torque levels to prevent loose wheels, broken studs and possible separation of the wheel(s) from your recreation vehicle.
-The lug nuts on the wheels of your recreation vehicle must be maintained according to listed torque values (see Wheel Lug Torque Chart.)
-Overtorqued and/or under-torqued wheels may result in component failure. - ☐ Failure to maintain proper torque of the wheel lug nuts could lead to separation of the tire and wheel while driving, possibly resulting in property damage or personal injury.
+The lug nuts on the wheels of your recreation vehicle must be maintained according to listed torque values (see Wheel Lug Nut Torque Chart.)
+Over-torqued and/or under-torqued wheels may result in component failure. - ☐ Wheels should ALWAYS be mounted and properly torqued by a qualified service technician using the proper tools. - ☐ Failure to maintain proper torque of the wheel lug nuts could lead to separation of the tire and wheel while driving, possibly resulting in property damage or personal injury.